petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Those "products" are temporary and only there for you to get feedback on your batch process definitions.

+## Start your paper (and thesis) on day 1

+It's going to be mostly boilerplate, but that's okay.
+As you go through your lit review, you'll be writing the introduction.
+Again, instead of phases, make it into one continuous evolutionary process until it's ready to release.

 ## Reusability

 Don't worry about reusability.